bookofproofs/bookofproofs.github.io/_sources/history/19th-century/besicovitch.md

 * Besicovitch had to teach people without any educational background and he was very unhappy.
 * Besicovitch left Petrograd for Copenhagen in 1924 and there worked with Harald Bohr.
 * After he visited Oxford in 1925 Hardy, who quickly saw the mathematical genius in Besicovitch, found a post for him in Liverpool.
-* Besicovitch's wife had remained in Russia when he had escaped in 1924 and the marriage was dissolved in 1928.
 * At Cambridge Besicovitch lectured on analysis in most years but he also gave an advanced course on a topic which was directly connected with his research interests such as almost periodic functions, Hausdorff measure, or the geometry of plane sets.
 * Besicovitch never seems to have been troubled in this way.
 * Besicovitch, around 1930, extended his density properties of sets to those of finite Hausdorff measure.